Geeksltd/Zebble.Torch/README.md

 ![logo]

-A Zebble plugin to use lamp of device in Zebble applications.
+A plugin for using device torch in Zebble applications.

 [![NuGet](https://img.shields.io/nuget/v/Zebble.Torch.svg?label=NuGet)](https://www.nuget.org/packages/Zebble.Torch/)

-> This plugin make you able to turn on and off the flash light of device in your Zebble application on Android, IOS, and UWP platforms.
+> This plugin make you able to turn on and off the device torch in your Zebble application on Android, IOS, and UWP platforms.

 <br>